 Here are a few of the reasons why you should make getting your contracts sorted a top priority:

 1) It’s your chance to be explicit about terms of employment

-If you choose not to set out your contracts in writing, you miss out on a chance to be very specific about what you expect from your team.
+If you choose not to set out your contracts in writing, you miss out on a chance to be very specific about what you expect from your team (and to be more in line with HR compliance).
 There’s a whole host of reasons why that is a mistake.

 If you need any of your business operations to remain confidential, then the employment contract is where you'll make that clear.
 This not only makes that expectation obvious but also helps protect your company from a legal standpoint.